 The wage for this position is $11.00 per hour.
 Benefits include professional development opportunities, unlimited vitamin D, and a steady stream of (mostly funny) stories.

-The Camp Counselor position will remain open until filled.
+The Camp Counselor application closes April 16th, 2019.
 Preference given to early applicants.
 Only complete applications will be reviewed.

 To apply, first complete the Applicant Info Form.
 Also, please email the following to Schoolhouse of Wonder at email@example.com:

 - A cover letter that explains your interest in working as a Summer Camp Counselor at Schoolhouse of Wonder (maximum one page)